 In 2019, BEREC commenced a report on the impact of 5G on regulation and the role of regulation in enabling the 5G ecosystem, which included the question about how regulation could influence the pace at which innovative services are brought to market - especially vertical solutions.
-Additional aspects to this work could also include focusing on other relevant aspects, such as:
+Additional aspects to this work could also include focusing on other relevant issues, such as:

-- aspects of 5G networks coverage and quality of service; and - exploring national practices in relation to the roll-out of small cells.
+- aspects of 5G network coverage and quality of service; and - exploring national practices in relation to the roll-out of small cells.

-The timing of the two deliverables set out below enabled the results of the "feasibility study" on development of coverage information for 5G deployments to provide input to the report on the impact of 5G on regulation.
+The timing of the two deliverables set out below is dependent on the results of the "feasibility study" on development of coverage information for 5G deployments.
 The end result for this project is also to publish a report on the way forward on one or more regulatory key issues identified in the first path finder report on the impact of 5G on regulation and the role of regulation in enabling the 5G ecosystem.

-Based on the preliminary surveys and early stakeholder engagements BEREC did in 2019, it seemed that for the large majority, the 5G vertical ecosystem models were not ready yet and plans were therefore not yet concrete.
+Based on the preliminary surveys and early stakeholder engagements BEREC carried out in 2019, it seemed that for the large majority, the 5G vertical ecosystem models were not ready yet and plans were therefore not yet concrete.

-BEREC could do more exploratory work, by organizing a workshop, and, based on its outcome provide either high-level overview or details regarding specific verticals.
-The report could foresee a review mechanism in order to keep up with the market development The BEREC feasibility study should feed into this report as initially planned.
+BEREC could do more exploratory work, by organising a workshop, and, based on its outcomes provide either a high-level overview or details regarding specific verticals.
+The outcome could include a review mechanism in order to keep up with the development in the market.